psychoinformatics-de/ipsy-docs/content/pages/medusa/code_of_conduct.rst

   All computational jobs are to be submitted to the HTCondor queue.
 The head node is meant for interactive use and quick computations, otherwise it negatively affects other people's work.
-Anything bigger should be submitted as a HTCondor Job, either as an
+Anything bigger should be submitted as an HTCondor Job, either as an
   `interactive job </medusa/htcondor/#the-interactive-jobs>`_ or as a `non-interactive job </medusa/htcondor/#the "ideal" job>`_.
 HTCondor Job descriptions should be accurate, and users should make an honest intellectual effort to adapt their jobs to the mythical
   `"ideal job" </medusa/htcondor/#the "ideal" job>`_.